-Another issue is that SNOMED CT is a large and cumbersome ontology, and since OpenMRS applications generally only store information about medical interventions of limited scope, it makes sense to only link a part of SNOMED CT to an OpenMRS application.
-In particular, we decided to extract a module from SNOMED CT dealing specifically with TB, and link it to the concept dictionary of a simple Open-MRS application dealing only with TB patients.
-(By a module, we mean a sub-ontology that only uses a subset of the terminology of the main ontology, but that preserves the meaning of the terminology [36].)
+Another issue is that SNOMED CT is a large and cumbersome ontology, and since Open-MRS applications generally only store information about medical interventions of limited scope, it makes sense to only link a part of SNOMED CT to an OpenMRS application.
+In particular, we decided to extract a module from SNOMED CT dealing specifically with TB, and link it to the concept dictionary of a simple OpenMRS application dealing only with TB patients.
+(By a module, we mean a subontology that only uses a subset of the terminology of the main ontology, but that preserves the meaning of the terminology [43].)
 The smaller scale of this problem would also make it easier to evaluate the process.

-We foresaw that some adaptation of the extracted module would be needed in order to match the concepts in the OpenMRS dictionary and/or to address local issues of multi-drug resistent and extreme drug resistant (MDR and XDR) TB.
+We foresaw that some adaptation of the extracted module would be needed in order to match the concepts in the OpenMRS dictionary and/or to address local issues of MDR and XDR TB.